Schema and guidelines for creating a staticSearch engine for your HTML5 site

 <meta name="docTitle"

-class="staticSearch_docTitlecontent="What I did in my holidays"/>
+class="staticSearch_docTitle" content="What I did in my holidays"/>

-7.3 Configuring your site: document sort keys
+8.3 Configuring your site: document sort keys

 When a user searches for text on your site, the documents retrieved will be presented in a sequence based on the ‘hit score’ or ‘relevance score’; documents with the highest scores will be presented first, and the list will be in descending order of relevance.
 However, if you have search filters on your site, it is possible that users will not enter any search text at all; they may simply select some filters and get a list of matching documents.
 In this case, there will be no relevance scores, so the documents will be presented in a random order.
 However, you may wish to control the order in which documents without hit scores, or sequences of documents with the same hit score, are presented.
 You can do this by adding a single meta tag to the document providing a ‘sort key’, which can be used to sort the list of hits.
 This is an example: